by Chris Woodford. Last updated: August 16, 2021.

 earthquakes are examples.
 We need special detectors to know when

 earthquakes have happened, because we can't always hear or feel them.)

-Photo: Bats like this "see" with sound instead of light.
+Photo: Bats like these "see" with sound instead of light.
 They navigate by sending out beams of ultrasound and listening for the echoes—a technique called echolocation.
-Photo of big brown bat (Eptesicus fuscus) by Don Pfitzer, courtesy of US Fish & Wildlife Service.
+Photo of Mexican free-tailed bats (Tadarida brasiliensis) leaving a cave in Texas. by Ann Froschauer, courtesy of

 How is ultrasound made?